-- Personal Statements – There are two required statements and a third, optional statement.
+- Personal Statements – There are three required statements and a fourth, optional statement.
 Specific topics are outlined within the application.

 - Official transcripts for all previous post-secondary education.
 This includes both completed and incomplete studies at both U.S. and non-U.S. institutions.
 If the official transcript is not in English, we will require an official translation and evaluation from an approved body.
 Please see www.naces.org/members.htm for a list.
 (The Admissions Committee may require an evaluated transcript for credits earned at non-U.S. institutions if the grading scheme is not clear.)

 - Letters of reference – Two letters are required; a third letter is recommended in some cases.
-We prefer that one letter be from your immediate supervisor and the other submitted by a peer, colleague, or former supervisor.
+One letter must be submitted from your immediate supervisor and the other can be submitted by a peer, colleague or previous supervisor.

-- Application fee – Required for Cornell Executive MBA applicants only.
-Applicants will be instructed to submit a $150 fee before submitting the online application.
+- Application fee – Applicants will be instructed to submit a $200 fee before submitting the online application.

 - Personal Interview – Once an application file is complete and all of the documents outlined above have been submitted, we contact applicants to set up an interview.
 Interviews may be conducted in person or over the telephone, depending upon timing and availability.

 - Admissions Committee Review & Decision – Each program has an Admissions Committee that reviews all complete application files.
 Admissions decisions are typically available 2 to 3 weeks after the interview and are communicated by phone and in writing.

 - Post-Decision Actions – If accepted, a candidate is asked to make an enrollment decision and submit a deposit within a set timeframe.